-Melbourne Cup & Spring Racing Carnival – who doesn’t want to dress up and look pretty, pack a picnic and drink some champers on the lawn (or in a corporate tent if you’re lucky!).
+Who doesn’t want to dress up and look pretty, pack a picnic and drink some champers on the lawn (or in a corporate tent if you’re lucky!).
 We were regular attendees at Epsom and Ascot race meets and even went to the Grand National one year in the UK – great fun, but still not the same as the Melbourne Spring Racing Carnival!

 As I grew older there were parties and sweepstakes, then attending the race yourself!
 And if you lived in Victoria a day off, doesn’t get much more fun than that right?!
 How about a week-long carnival of race meets… I can’t wait until our little ones are old enough to experience the excitement, and Mr H wants to teach them about odds and form guides!

 This is another one I hold dear as I really love my Aussie Rules Football.
 No matter where I have lived in the world I have not missed watching a grand final live since 2000 – from underground bars in Munich to 4.30am wake up calls and the Walkabout in London, it is the match of the year.

-Bragging rights attached to the winning team are critical as is ones stamminer!
+Bragging rights attached to the winning team are critical as is one’s stamina!
 Back in the day we would always celebrate at someone’s home with sweepstakes and shot games followed by kick-to-kick in the park.
 I am still slightly surprised though that the Victorian state government has now declared the day before the Grand Final as a public holiday, but hey I’ll take it.

-Christmas Day – there’s a lot to be said for cold weather Christmases; sitting in a toasty warm house, eating roasts with all the trimmings, drinking mulled wine and listening to the ever repetitive Noddy Holder Christmas selection while hoping upon hope it might be a white Christmas for that greeting card perfect moment.
+There’s a lot to be said for cold weather Christmases; sitting in a toasty warm house, eating roasts with all the trimmings, drinking mulled wine and listening to the ever repetitive Noddy Holder Christmas selection while hoping upon hope it might be a white Christmas for that greeting card perfect moment.

 We have the warm weather now too, but it’s just an ordinary day of the week in the UAE, no day off or warm buzzing glow as people commence their traditional annual breaks, no Christmas Eve panic shopping.
 (The shops have certainly worked out how to cash in mind you.)

-Easter long weekend – now I’m not terribly religious but this one makes the cut for quite a different reason, it’s a four day weekend!
+Now I’m not terribly religious but this one makes the cut for quite a different reason, it’s a four day weekend!
 Well it is in Australia, marking Good Friday and Easter Monday (in fact there was even an Easter Tuesday too when I was growing up!).